IBM/trusted-service-identity/docs/spire-on-openshift.md

 # Deploying Tornjak on OpenShift
-This tutorial demonstrates the steps required to deploy Tornjak elements on OpenShift platform.
+This tutorial demonstrates the steps to deploy Tornjak elements on OpenShift platform.
 To see instructions for installing on non-OpenShift platform, please see the following documentation on [deploying Tornjak with helm charts](./spire-helm.md).

 ## Prerequisites